aut0nate/Linux-Commands/README.md

 <p align="left">
  <img src="https://img.shields.io/badge/Linux-FCC624?style=for-the-badge&logo=linux&logoColor=blue" height=21 width=80>

-This repository provides a collection of Linux commands and tools that I’ve found particularly useful as part of my learning process.
+This repository contains a collection of Linux commands and tools that I’ve found particularly useful as part of my learning process.
 I have grouped this into categories for easy reference.

 Inspired by: <a href="https://github.com/trinib/Linux-Bash-Commands">trinib/Linux-Bash-Commands</a></p>